Skip to content

 cd ..

-helm install example-httpbin-operator \
+helm upgrade --install example-httpbin-operator \

 ./charts/example-httpbin-operator \

---kubeconfig $KIND_KUBECONFIG \
+--kubeconfig $COMPUTE_KUBECONFIG \

 -n example-httpbin-provider \